 “This book [In the Company of Rilke] is lovely: serious, informed, honest, warm, delightful to read.
 Stephanie Dowrick has accomplished something wonderful, bringing us into the company of the most human of men and into the presence of his astonishingly beautiful poetry. ” John Armstrong, philosopher & writer

 Stephanie Dowrick was born in New Zealand, the second of two daughters.
 Both her parents were school teachers, her mother, Mary Dowrick (nee Brisco), a university graduate who both wrote and painted.
 Mary Dowrick died in 1955.
 Stephanie lived in Europe for many years from 1967-1983.
 She was co-founder and first Managing Director of the prestigious independent London publishing house, The Women’s Press, which published some of the most influential writers of the twentieth century, including Alice Walker, Janet Frame, Andrea Dworkin, Lucy Goodison, Joanna Ryan, May Sarton, Michele Roberts, Susan Griffin, Lisa Alther.
 She has lived in Sydney with her family since 1983.
 In 2017, she married Darwin paeditrician and refugee activist, Dr Paul Bauert.
 She is now a grandmother, as well as a mother.

 Stephanie Dowrick teaches frequently in New Zealand, including her two popular spiritually inclusive retreats at Mana Retreat Centre, Coromandel, New Zealand, where she has been teaching since 2000.
 She has for many years also given talks and workshops to a wide variety of groups and organisations.
 She has spoken at many events worldwide, and has shared platforms with many eminent thinkers including Tenzin Palmo, His Holiness the Dalai Lama, Rev Dr Don Cuppitt, Professor Raimond Gaita, Rev Dr John Polkinghorne and Bishop John Spong as well as BK Anthony Strano, BK Charlie Hogg, BK Sister Shivani, Subhana Barzarghi, Joyce Kornblatt, Reverend Hilary Star, Reverend Ian Pearson, Dr David Tacey and Dr Mark Burrows.

 - For more detail about Rev Dr Stephanie Dowrick’s life and background go to Interview on this site (This is somewhat out of date; please forgive us!
 If you have specific questions you can direct them to Stephanie via her publishers: Allen & Unwin in ANZ, Tarcher/Penguin in USA.)

-- For a press pack – including a brief biography – go to Press Kit on this site
+- For a press pack – including a brief biography and photos – go to Press Kit on this site